iLikeTea-junior/Random-News-Page/README.md

 # 🌎 Random News Around the World
-A static HTML page about random 'made up' news.
-This was just a small project where I used my basic knowledge of HTML and CSS, and then made a static HTML page.
+A static HTML page about random 'made up' news. \n This was just a small project where I used my basic knowledge of HTML and CSS, and then made a static HTML page.